 Above all, be creative.
 Every day, there are millions of unique searches performed across a variety of search engines.
 Keep in mind that “unique search” means a search that has never been performed before.
 Always think about how your audience uses the internet to find you, not how you would use the internet to find you.
 When you keep your audience’s needs at the forefront of your keyword development, you’re sure to discover a lexicon of valuable keywords that drive traffic to your site.

 Finding the right combination of keywords to attract the clients you seek can be a challenging trial-and-error process.
 It may take up to several months to see results.
-To ensure you implement an effective search engine optimization strategy for your law firm, trust Market My Market with your online marketing.
+To ensure you implement an effective search engine optimization strategy for your law firm, trust the legal marketing company Market My Market with your online marketing.
 Contact us to learn more.